Aviation Regulator

 It is an offence to operate an air carrier service without a licence.
 It is subject to punishment and summary conviction up to €1,270 euro or six months imprisonment or on indictment imprisonment of six months imprisonment up to six months or a fine of €127,000.

 The European Union requirements provide for the terms and conditions of an operating license.
 The business must have a place of business within the licensing state.
-It must hold the air operator’s certificate (Safety and Technical Issues Certificates) from the IIA in Ireland and must have aircraft at its disposal by ownership or lease.
+It must hold the air operator’s certificate (Safety and Technical Issues Certificates) from the IIA in Ireland and must have the aircraft at its disposal by ownership or lease.

-- Its main business must be the operation of air services either alone or in combination with aircraft related services.
+- Its main business must be the operation of air services either alone or in combination with aircraft-related services.

 - It must have a structure which is capable of being regulated in accordance with the requirements.